bgamari/squmfit/docs/index.rst

 document describing the fit parameters and various goodness-of-fit metrics.
-If you use IPython Notebook, :func:`squmfit.pretty.ipynb_fit_result` can be used to generate a presentation that can be rendered in rich HTML within the notebook,
+If you use IPython Notebook, :func:`squmfit.pretty.ipynb_fit_result` can be used to generate a presentation that can be rendered in rich HTML within the notebook.

-Finally, :mod:`squmfit.plot` can be used to plot fits and residuals.
+Finally, :func:`squmfit.plot.plot_fit` can be used to plot fits and residuals.

 How does it work?